-It would make sense if the administrators of the Dachau concentration camp had torn down the standing cells to get rid of the evidence of their crimes before the American liberators got there, but why would the Americans destroy the evidence of one of the worst atrocities at Dachau?
-The decision to try the German war criminals had already been made, even before their war crimes had been committed, so it doesn’t make any sense to destroy the evidence before the men could be put on trial.
+It would have made sense if the Nazi administrators of the Dachau concentration camp had torn down the standing cells to get rid of the evidence of their crimes, but why would the American liberators of the camp destroy the evidence of one of the worst atrocities at Dachau?
+The decision to try the Germans as war criminals had already been made, even before their war crimes had been committed, so why would the Americans destroy the evidence before the men were put on trial?

-A film was made on May 3, 1945 which showed the evidence of the Dachau gas chamber; this film was shown as proof of the Dachau gas chamber at the Nuremberg IMT.
+A film, which was made by the Americas on May 3, 1945 showed the Dachau gas chamber.
+This film was used as proof of the Dachau gas chamber at the Nuremberg IMT.
 I know that film was scarce during World War II, but was film so precious that the Americans couldn’t even take one photo of the standing cells?

 I took the photo below in the Dachau bunker in May 2001.
 It shows one of the regular cells and a poster which shows how three regular cells were divided into standing cells.
 The red color on the walls is paint.